Man, 29, gets life in prison for illegal game room killing | Honolulu Star-Advertiser

-A 29-year-old man was sentenced to life in prison without parole today for the Aug.
-12, 2020 shooting death of a 31-year-old man who was working the door of an illegal Ala Moana gambling den.
+A 29-year-old man was sentenced to life in prison without parole Wednesday for the Aug.
+12, 2020, fatal shooting of a 31-year-old man who was working the door of an illegal Ala Moana gambling den.

-Oahu Circuit Court Judge Faʻauunga Toʻotoʻo sentenced Aaron Arona Tuitelapaga, 29, for the murder of Sausau Togiai III, according to a news release from the Department of the Prosecuting Attorney.
+Oahu Circuit Court Judge Fa‘auunga To‘oto‘o sentenced Aaron Arona Tuitelapaga, 29, aka “Rona”, for the murder of Sausau Togiai III, aka “Siah,” according to a news release from the Department of the Prosecuting Attorney.

-Togiai was killed at what customers and police once referred to as the “Palama game room” at 1666 Kalauokalani Way near Don Quijote about 11:45 p.m. on Aug.
+Togiai was killed at what customers and police once referred to as the “Palama game room” on the second floor of a building at 1666 Kalauokalani Way near Don Quijote about 11:45 p.m. on Aug.
 12, 2020.

 Police said that night four men entered the game room and demanded money.
 Togiai confronted them and he was shot multiple times before the robbers ran away.